ibm-cloud-docs/cephaas/troubleshooting.md

 ### Check storage usage in your deployment
 {: #check-storage-usage}

-1. Open your Fusion as a Service deployment dashboard.
+1. Open your IBM Fusion as a service deployment dashboard.
 2. Review the storage usage and allocation.

 Look for: